juhofriman/aws-profile-bash-prompt/README.md

 exit
 ```

-Works well with MFA authentication as well.
+Works with MFA authentication as well.